 Pacific Queen is a small boat that actually offers a day-trip transit of the canal.
 Pricey, but cheaper than a full canal cruise on Princess or Holland America! http://www.pmatours.net/

 If you have a day you can take a never-to-be forgotten trip deep into the jungle to an Embera Indian village.
 Embera Village Tours offers a guided tour from Panama City that includes transportation from your hotel, ride by dug out canoe to the village, lunch, and commentary by a knowledgeable guide.
 Cost runs from $90-$190 per person, depending on the number of participants. ($190 is for a solo tour.)
 On our most recent trip we saw amazing birds, turtles, even a monkey and a huge alligator!
 The Embera have spectacular baskets and carvings that they offer for sale at the village.
 You will be amazed to learn of the many plants the Embera use for natural healing and to hear the stories of modern pharmaceutical companies who have visited to learn the secrets of jungle plants.

 What is there to do in Boquete for tourists?

-In addition there are coffee tours, mountain tours, rock climbing, horseback riding, ATV rentals, bike and scooter rentals, zip lining at Boquete Tree Trek, hiking and bird watching tours.
+Chiriqui and Boquete are travel destinations not just for foreigners, but for Panamanians as well.
+There is river rafting, coffee tours, mountain tours, rock climbing, horseback riding, ATV rentals, bike and scooter rentals, zip lining at Boquete Tree Trek, hiking and bird watching tours.
 You’ll find several offices on Avenida Central offering a wide variety of tours.

 Property Tours & Seminars